 “Informer, in order for there to be a 30 for 30 there has to be some kind of scandal.
 No one wants to watch a documentary about a squeaky clean coach who got his team to play at the highest level possible.
 We want scandal?"

 Oh you want scandal . . .
-The Informer can do that.
+The 90s Huskers can give you scandal.

 How about Lawrence Phillips getting kicked off the team for allegedly dragging his girlfriend down a flight of stairs and then being allowed to return to the team in time for the national title game?

-What about Christian Peter and his eight different run-ins with the law while playing at Nebraska?
+What about numerous reports of All-Pro players having run-ins with the law while playing at Nebraska?

 And let’s not forget, there was more than loud chatter about the Huskers legendary weight lifting program throughout that time #STEROIDS (allegedly).